English Language and Literature

 Academic Excellence in English

 The English Department Academic Excellence Awards are presented each term to students graduating in English with the most outstanding academic records in their major coursework.
-Winners receive a certificate and a signed book from the department.
+Winners receive a certificate and an autographed book written by a department faculty member.

 Henrietta Spiegel Creative Writing Award